dannyboothman/at-menu/README.md

 # @ Menu
-Create a facebook like @ menu within a textarea or input.
+Create a @ menu within a textarea or input.

+www.atmenu.js.com